boot-chuang/opencv-assignment-3160277/README.md

 ## Technologies Used

     1.OpenCV: For image processing tasks such as grayscale conversion, thresholding, and contour detection.
-    2.Requests:A Python HTTP library used for making HTTP requests 3.PaddleOCR: A deep learning-based OCR tool used to recognize and extract text from images.
+    2.PaddleOCR: A deep learning-based OCR tool used to recognize and extract text from images.
-    4.NumPy: For handling arrays and image data.
+    3.NumPy: For handling arrays and image data.
-    5.Tesseract-OCR:An open-source OCR engine used for recognizing text in images.
+    4.Tesseract-OCR:An open-source OCR engine used for recognizing text in images.

 ## Installation